 - Perform other similar and related duties, as required or as situation dictates

-The employee has regular contact with colleagues, the public, schools and colleges, the news media, community groups, with other libraries and vendors.
+The employee has regular contact with other employees, with other libraries, library patrons, community groups and vendors.

-The employee has access to patron record that is subject to confidentiality.
+The employee has access to patron records and personnel information that are subject to confidentiality.

-Errors could result in delay of service, monetary loss, and damage to equipment or poor public relations, or injury to patrons.
+Errors could result in delay of service to patrons or poor public relations.

 Education and Experience